The elementary mathematics of binary-decimal converters

 Finally, we've reached the end of the algorithms!
 You've probably figured out the workings of it on your own by now.
 If that's not the case, then let's examine the logic behind its success.
 The key is again the expanded form of the number in base q.
 To start, let's pretend that 0 is our starting point.
 1011, from the introduction Let’s put it in its full form:

 Since every summand is a power of 2, we can continue to remove 1/2 as a factor until there is no longer any fractional component.
-Join me in this:
+Yes, let's do that.

 The initialized algorithm is the result of performing the mathematical operations in the specified order: